masterofobzene/UserScriptRepo/README.md

 -----------

 [ImageFap Gallery Board](https://github.com/masterofobzene/UserScriptRepo/raw/main/NSFW/ImageFap_Gallery_Board.user.js
-) Loads all the galleries in an infinite scroll in a booru style page while also letting you block offending users to remove all their content.
+) Loads all the complete galleries in an infinite scroll in a booru style page while also letting you block offending users to remove all their content site-wide.
+(You can manually import the blacklist from the "Gallery User Gallery Hider" userscript as it uses the same format).

 [DESCRIPTION](https://github.com/masterofobzene/UserScriptRepo/blob/main/INFOS/ImageFap_Gallery_Board.md)